Guide written by:

 Hot tubs may be supplied with a protective floor mat, which may also offer thermal protection.
 Otherwise, it is a good idea to at least cover your hot tub seats.

-Bench and steps
+Benches and steps

 Installed around the outside of the hot tub, a bench can be used as a seating area or a spot to place towels, a dressing gown, and so on.